PhysiCell-Tools/python-loader/man/docstring/mcdsts.__init__.md

                 object initialization be read and stored to mcdsts.l_mcds?

             microenv: boole; default True
-                should the microenvironment be extracted?
+                should the microenvironment data be loaded?
                 setting microenv to False will use less memory and speed up processing, similar to the original pyMCDS_cells.py script.

             graph: boole; default True
-                should neighbor graph and attached graph be extracted? setting graph to False will use less memory and speed up processing.
+                should neighbor graph and attached graph be loaded? setting graph to False will use less memory and speed up processing.

             physiboss: boole; default True
-                should physiboss state data extracted, if found? setting physiboss to False will use less memory and speed up processing.
+                should physiboss state data be loaded, if found? setting physiboss to False will use less memory and speed up processing.

             settingxml: string; default PhysiCell_settings.xml
-                from which settings.xml should the substrate and cell type ID label mapping be extracted?
+                the settings.xml that is loaded, from which the cell type ID label mapping, is extracted, if this information is not found in the output xml file.
                 set to None or False if the xml file is missing!

             verbose: boole; default True